gitorko/gitorko.github.io/content/post/spring-vault/index.md

 toc: true
 ---

+Spring application with vault integration

+Github: [https://github.com/gitorko/project76](https://github.com/gitorko/project76)

+![](img01.png)

+## Vault

 HashiCorp's vault is a tool to store and secure secrets along with tight access control.
 You can store tokens, passwords, certificates, API keys and other secrets.
 Spring Vault provides spring abstractions to vault.
 Sometimes you need your running application to detect the changed property value in order to provide a toggle on/off feature.

-Github: [https://github.com/gitorko/project76](https://github.com/gitorko/project76)

-![](img01.png)

-## Code
+### Code

 Based on the spring profile the respective properties get loaded from vault.